 - Be a BC HRMA member in good standing

-- Be prepared to commit for the entire period of January to June
+- Be prepared to commit for a 6 month period from January to June

 - Participate in the regional Orientation Session for the program where available (online version also available)